 Evaluate the overall completeness and quality of Clinical Documentation in acute settings.

-Work in partnership with the Clinical Documentation Improvement Specialists, physicians, advanced practice practitioners, nursing, coding staff and other health care professionals to ensure medical records accurately reflect patient acuity primarily for quality reporting, Diagnosis-Related Group (DRG) assignment and Hierarchical Condition Category (HCC) coding.
+Work in partnership with the Clinical Documentation Improvement Specialists, physicians, advanced practice practitioners, nursing, coding staff and other healthcare professionals to ensure medical records accurately reflect patient acuity primarily for quality reporting, Diagnosis-Related Group (DRG) assignment and Hierarchical Condition Category (HCC) coding.

-Participate in and promote the prevention, detection and resolution of instances of non-compliance with departmental and institutional billing policies and procedures.
+Participate in and promote the prevention, detection, and resolution of instances of non-compliance with departmental and institutional billing policies and procedures.

 Interpret and summarize quarterly Medicare Monitoring and Profiling reports provided by 3M.
 Present findings and recommendations to the Division of Health Informatics leadership team and implements clinical documentation improvement action plans.

-Recruit, train, and mentor the CDI team, while establishing clear performance goals and identifying opportunities for professional development.
+Recruit, train, and mentor the CDI team while establishing clear performance goals and identifying opportunities for professional development.

-Promote the Clinical Documentation Improvement program by educating physicians, advanced practice practitioners, nursing, coding staff and other health care professionals on how the accurate representation of a patient’s clinical status translates into coded data, which is then translated into quality reporting, physician report cards, reimbursement, public health data and disease tracking and trending.
+Promote the Clinical Documentation Improvement program by educating physicians, advanced practice practitioners, nursing, coding staff and other healthcare professionals on how the accurate representation of a patient’s clinical status translates into coded data, which is then translated into quality reporting, physician report cards, reimbursement, public health data and disease tracking and trending.

-Analytical skills to identify and explain normal/abnormal trends in data using statistical comparison.
+Strong critical thinking and analytical skills to identify and explain normal/abnormal trends in data using statistical comparison.